Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 The error is caused by the second argument, where "None" is passed instead of a valid Plutus data object for Nothing.
 The error message could be improved by providing a clear example of how to pass parameters correctly in JSON format.

-## Finding02 - Lack of Tests for Static Type Inferencer Module

-OpShin parses the Python code into an Abstract Syntax Tree (AST), which serves as the foundation for subsequent analysis.
-The compiler then performs static type inference on the AST nodes, inferring types for variables, functions, and expressions without requiring explicit type annotations.
-This step is crucial for ensuring type safety and catching potential errors early in the development process.

-## Recommendation

-Since the module `opshin.type_inference` plays a crucial role in transforming and assigning types to every variable, we strongly recommend implementing unit tests for the class `AggressiveTypeInferencer` under `opshin.type_inference` module to ensure its functionality and reliability.

-## Finding03 - Missing name of the validator function
+## Finding02 - Attaching file name to title in '.json' file

-At present, the `opshin build` command compiles the validator and writes the artifacts to the build folder under the name of the validator.
+At present, the `opshin build` command compiles the validator,creates a target "build" directory and writes the artifacts to the build folder under the file name.
 The `blueprint.json` file is created, containing the compiled code, datum, and redeemer details.
-The title of the validator is missing in the `blueprint.json` file.
+However, the field `title` in the blueprint.json file will always remain as "validator" as being assigned in the code.

 ## Recommendation

-Although the file `blueprint.json` lies at the client-side, including the name of the validator as a `title` would be helpful for debugging and referencing during off-chain validation.
+Although the file `blueprint.json` is primarily used for off-chain coding purposes, adding the validator file name along with the keyword 'Validator' as a title (e.g., Validator/assert_sum) would be helpful for debugging and referencing during off-chain validation.

-## Finding04 - Pretty Print generated UPLC
+## Finding03 - Pretty Print generated UPLC

 When the OpShin code is compiled to UPLC using the `opshin eval_uplc` or `opshin compile` commands, the generated UPLC code is not formatted in a 'pretty-printed' form.
 Instead, it is output directly to the terminal in a compact, unformatted style.